hjbhu6/yvertx/core_manual_yeti.md

 a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 -->

-[TOC]

 # Yvertx: Yeti on Vertx

-Yvertx is a yeti-lang api for vertx.
+Yvertx is a yeti-lang api for vertx 2.0 (it does not work with prior versions of vertx).

 [Yeti](http://mth.github.com/yeti/) is a statically typed functional language for the JVM.
 To get an intro to yeti read the following [blog-post](http://thebreakfastpost.com/2013/01/08/functional-programming-and-the-joy-of-learning-something-again/)